An analytical model for pedestrian content distribution in a grid of streets

 Mobile communication devices may be used for spreading multimedia data without support of an infrastructure.
 Such a scheme, where the data is carried by people walking around and relayed from device to device by means of short range radio, could potentially form a public content distribution system that spans vast urban areas.
 The transport mechanism is the flow of people and it can be studied but not engineered.
-The question addressed in this paper is how well pedestrian content distribution may work.
-We answer this question by modeling the mobility of people moving around in a city, constrained by a given topology.
+We study the efficiency of pedestrian content distribution by modeling the mobility of people moving around in a city, constrained by a given topology.
 The model is supplemented by simulation of similar or related scenarios for validation and extension.
-Our conclusion is that contents spread well with pedestrian speeds already at low arrival rates into a studied region.
-Our contributions are both the results on the feasibility of pedestrian content distribution and the queuing analytic model that captures the flow of people.
+The results show that contents spread well with pedestrian speeds already at low arrival rates into a studied region.
+Our contributions are both the queuing analytic model that captures the flow of people and the results on the feasibility of pedestrian content distribution.

 Place, publisher, year, edition, pages